rubinius/rubinius/web/doc/en/memory-system/object-layout.markdown

 indicates this type.

-These objects are also C++ objects and inherit from the C++ type Object which in it's turn inherits from ObjectHeader.
+These objects are also C++ objects and inherit from the C++ type Object which in its turn inherits from ObjectHeader.
 Instance variables that are defined in the C++ class can be made available in Ruby very easily as can be seen in the following code snippet that can be found in these C++ classes: